sdboyer/gogl/README.md

 	// Adds two basic edges.
 Of course, this adds the vertices, too. graph.AddEdges(gogl.NewEdge("foo", "bar"), gogl.NewEdge("bar", "baz"))

-	// gogl's core iteration concept is built on injected functions (VertexLambda or EdgeLambda).
+	// gogl's core iteration concept is built on injected functions (VertexLambda or
-	// Here, a VertexLambda is called once per vertex in the graph; returning 'true' would terminate traversal. graph.EachVertex(func(v gogl.Vertex) (terminate bool) {
+	// EdgeLambda).
+Here, a VertexLambda is called once per vertex in the graph;
+	// the return value determines whether traversal continues. graph.EachVertex(func(v gogl.Vertex) (terminate bool) {
 		fmt.Println(v) // Probably "foo\nbar\nbaz", but ordering is not guaranteed.
 		return // returns false, so iteration continues
 	})

+	// gogl refers to these sorts of iterating methods as enumerators.
+There are four
-	// gogl specifies four methods like this on undirected graphs, plus two more on directed graphs.
+	// such methods on undirected graphs, and two more on directed graphs.
-	// These methods are generally referred to as enumerators; more on them later.

 	// If you know you need the full result set, gogl provides functors to collect enumerations
 	// into slices.
 This makes ranging easy.